-Past Independent Environmental Audits have raised the different conditions in DA-494 versus DA-453, and duplication and obsolete conditions in DA-453.
+Past Independent Environmental Audits have raised the different conditions in DA-453 versus DA-494, and duplication and obsolete conditions in DA-453.
 Patrick has prepared a draft proposed consolidation document and is waiting for details of potential major upgrade to rail area which may necessitate modification to approval conditions that could also address this finding in a consolidated manner.
-The Rail expansion project continued throughout 2023 and anticipated to be completed in 2024.
+The Rail expansion project was completed in 2024.